wd15/nixes/amgx/README.md

 ## Update `shell.nix`

-Change the following line in `shell.nix` to point at the correct CUDA drivers.
+Change the following line in `env.nix` to point at the correct CUDA drivers.

 ```